-Dwight Macdonald was born in New York City in 1906.
+Dwight Macdonald was born in New York City on 24th March 1906.
 After being educated at Phillips Exeter Academy and Yale University he found work as a journalist.
 A college friend of Henry Luce, MacDonald became a journalist on Time Magazine.
 Later he became associate editor of Fortune.

 During the Great Depression he became a follower of Leon Trotsky.
 This brought him into conflict with his employer and in 1936 MacDonald resigned over the censorship of an article on U.S. Steel.
 The following year he became editor of Partisan Review, a magazine that was set-up as a rival of the New Masses, that was under the control of the American Communist Party.